idibidiart/react-native-responsive-grid/README.md

 ## [layoutEvent demo](https://www.youtube.com/watch?v=99J3c_Zn6QU)
 [![>> layoutEvent demo <<](https://img.youtube.com/vi/99J3c_Zn6QU/0.jpg)](https://www.youtube.com/watch?v=99J3c_Zn6QU)

-The demos in the videos above show some of the possibilities, but this grid is capable of far more complex responsive behavior, using a sinmple set of rules (see Props and Usage sections.)
+The demos in the videos above show some of the possibilities, but this grid is capable of more complex responsive and adaptive behavior.

 **Demo 1**